ferxinii/geometry/README.md

 ## Optional modules (CMake flag required)

 Each of these is gated behind a CMake option, OFF by default.
+Enabling them may make compile time slower (the robust predicates dependency is slow to compile).
 | Header | CMake option |
 |---|---|
 | `gtests.h`'s power/orthosphere predicates | `GEOMETRY_COMPILE_TESTS_POWER` |